Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2021.

 Fact one: your vinyl collection is both valuable and vulnerable.
-Fact two: it has been handed down to you, at least in part, and lovingly added to over the years following many hours of crate rummaging.
-This leads us directly on to fact three: replacing it would be nigh-on-impossible.
+Fact two: it has been handed down to you, at least in part, and added to over the years following many hours of crate rummaging and/or online scrolling.
+Fact three: replacing it would be nigh-on-impossible (see facts one and two).
 That's why preserving your tangible collection in the form of digital files is a good idea.
 Can you imagine hunting down your unique stash of records – complete with the distinct sonic nuances from each particular press – on streaming sites?
 No. Neither can we.
 Enter then, the USB turntable.
 The models here mentioned not only offer the option of ripping your records for digital safe-keeping, they sound great for the price, too.

 Record-ripping turntables have been around for a while, but the Sony PS-HX500 can record up to DSD 5.6.
 Ergo, Sony calls it a ‘hi-res turntable’, so it’s not surprising that one of the first things we notice when lifting the Sony from its box is the bright yellow hi-res audio logo, sitting loud and proud on the plinth’s front-facing edge.

 While the ripping feature hardly seems necessary to keep vinyl's resurgence in full swing, it does mean that those buying their favourite LPs won’t also have to head to a download site to get it in glorious high-resolution for their smartphone or portable music player here.